TerrysLearning/TTSnap/README.md

 Other arguments can be specified in the config file or add in the command lines

 ## Run the TTSnap Simulation
+This part is to test and compare the performance TTSnap under the same set of generate trajectories.

 ## Run TTSnap

 **TODO:**
 - [ ] release the code for training HPS and Training